Rockland County museum to hold burial for human remains found from HolocaustPosted: Updated:

 Miller and Golding discovered the remains in January.

 After consulting with rabbinical leaders around the world, museum officials say the remains will be given a proper burial on Sept.
-26 p.m. at the Monsey Jewish Cemetery.
+26 at 6 p.m. at the Monsey Jewish Cemetery.

 All are welcome to attend, especially the 100-plus Holocaust survivors in Rockland.